BribedJupiter/ClassGame/README.md

 If you're bored and want something new to explore, I would recommend testing to see if nodemon works for you!
 It can be super helpful for running something where you don't have to start and stop with every save.

+Here's the script for if you want to run nodemon while editing the code.

+> nodemon --exec python3 main.py